-For most Americans, water chestnuts are synonymous with the bland and crunchy sliced vegetable found in Chinese takeout and '70s-era "Asian" salads.
-You know what I'm talking about—those yellowed coins that come in cans and taste primarily of the water and citric acid in which they're stored.
+For many Americans, water chestnuts are synonymous with the bland and crunchy yellowed coins that come in cans and taste primarily of the water and citric acid in which they're stored.
 And, if they're the only kind you've ever tried, their utterly unremarkable flavor can even be precisely what makes water chestnuts so appealing—like iceberg lettuce, they're a delightfully crisp and profoundly mild-tasting delivery system for whatever sauce or seasonings they're dressed in.
 But for those in the know, the canned specimens are nothing short of a travesty.

 What do fresh water chestnuts taste like?

 That's because real water chestnuts—the fresh kind, that is—are fantastically flavorful and downright fruity: sweet and nutty and tart all at once, like a cross between a coconut and an apple, with the texture of an Asian pear.
 Tasted side by side, the two iterations have about as much in common with each other as a piece of tuna sashimi does with a can of water-packed chunk light.
 "Fresh water chestnuts have a delectable crispness and delicate sweetness to their flavor that is entirely missing in the canned version," says Fuchsia Dunlop, whose latest cookbook, Land of Fish and Rice: Recipes From the Culinary Heart of China.